Maximum Extremes1 of 12

 Love him or hate him, you can't deny the stamp Rob Liefeld has imprinted on popular comic books.

 Through his work at DC, Marvel, Image, and his own imprints and publishers, Liefeld is one of the modern age's most prolific creators of new characters.
-If you were to make a list of the most popular superhero characters created in the past 30 years, he's had a hand in more than most.
+If you were to make a list of the most popular superhero created in the past 30 years, he's had a hand in more than most.

 His idiosyncratic art style has become iconic, but deep down its the ideas and concepts he's created that are better received by comic book fans - from the harder edge he gave the X-Men franchise with X-Force; the plucky brashness he brought to Image Comics; the eventual scene-stealing antics of Deadpool; the ahead-of-its-time concept of celebrity superheroes with Youngblood; or the bold entrepreneurial streak from Image to Maximum, Awesome, Arcade, and eventually back to Image again.

-Today's new Deadpool 2 trailer hinted at even more Liefeld creations like Shatterstar and G.W.
-Bridge (no Gideon yet, natch).
-Combine that with the looming movie deal Liefeld signed for his creator-owned characters in line for movie adaptations, and it prompted Newsarama editor Chris Arrant to pore over his musty 1990s longboxes and some more current fare to find the hits and the diamonds in the rough for the oft-misunderstood Liefeld.
+This week's release of Deadpool 2 pulls back the curtain on even more Liefeldian characters like Cable, Domino, and Shatterstar (no Gideon yet, natch) prompting Newsarama editor Chris Arrant to pore over his musty 1990s longboxes and some more current fare to find the hits and the diamonds in the rough for the oft-misunderstood Liefeld.

 Lost amidst the luster of Cable's debut and the evolution of the New Mutants into X-Force, the Mutant Liberation Front were a group of disillusioned mutants looking for a cause that was less conciliatory than Professor X or even Magneto's views on human/mutant relations.
 Strobe, Dragoness, Forearm, Reaper, and the other initial members were caught in the proverbial spell of Stryfe - a man from the future with an uncanny knack to know how things would progress in the modern-day, and with an axe to grind against Cable and the X-Men.